gabrielflorit/livecoding/README.md

 * add better handle ... handling (make it wider? make handle mouseover visible?)
 * add the down-arrow under bar bottom center
 * change the color to red
+* position the slider precisely above the token (it's hardcoded at the moment)

 ### Misc